 If you want to improve poll participation, it is helpful to project your ongoing presentation on one screen, and your poll on another (that's two projectors and two separate screens).
 This gives the audience the convenience of responding whenever they choose.

 Take a few minutes for each poll, guide the audience, and then continue your presentation.
 You can also show the audience the poll on one slide and then continue the presentation and come back when more results have been tallied.

+Some of our plans are priced based on audience size and have a maximum number of responses allowed per poll.
 Let's say you've purchased a plan that includes 250 responses per poll.
 The 251st participant (assuming you haven't cleared your poll) will get a message back saying, "This poll is full and cannot accept more responses".
 We cannot disable this message; we believe the audience members should be informed if their voice was not heard.

 Registering Participants is a better fit for repeat audiences such as K-12 schools and Universities.
 You invite participants (students) by email, or distribute your registration link.
 They verify their mobile phone number and create a participant login for Poll Everywhere.
 This way you can see who answered no matter what the device they use (laptop, smartphone, text message).
 Account administrators can invite participants to register under the Account tab.

 How can I restrict who is allowed to respond to a poll?

 You can choose whether people respond using text messages or web browsers (or both), for each of your polls.

 Even better, you can have your audience or class members pre-register as participants, and restrict your poll to only allow registered participants to respond.
 This feature is available on certain paid plans.
 This setting can be found under the poll's 'Response settings’ menu.

 Can I put people into teams or groups to create competitions?